marcuslull/DSA/src/main/java/Notes/Notes.md

 ## Two Pointers / Sliding window
 Use these algorithms for:
 * finding the middle of linked data structures
-* detecting loops in linked data structures
+* Floyd's loop detection (fast and slow) for detecting loops in linked data structures or repeating in math equations
 * walking through arrays or linked data structures and comparing

 ## Fibonacci